opensearch-project/project-website/_posts/2025-06-06-Unlocking-Agentic-AI-experiences-with-OpenSearch.md

 ## Using OpenSearch with Q CLI

-Now that we have configured Q CLI with the OpenSearch MCP server, we can start querying OpenSearch data:
+Now that you have configured Q CLI with the OpenSearch MCP server, you can start querying OpenSearch data:

 ```bash
 > list indices